 Full HD isn't dead, however.
 While not quite as new and exciting, Full HD TVs remain excellent options.
 This is largely because the core technology at the heart of the best screens – such as black levels, contrast ratio and colour accuracy – is consistently higher than ever before.

-For those who yearn for a more complete home cinema setup, you actually may want to consider compromising a little more on the TV and investing in a soundbar, as audio can make a huge difference to your enjoyment of watching films.
-Plus it'll still likely be better than the speakers in your TV even if and when you upgrade to a more expensive display down the line.
+For those who yearn for a more complete home cinema setup, you may also want to consider investing in a soundbar, as excellent audio can make a huge difference to your viewing experience.
+Best of all, you can now pick one up for less than £100.